On two families of Nekrasov-Okounkov type formulas: Proof of the first family of Nekrasov--Okounkov type formulas

-Notice that there are three combinatorial facts, which can simply above equation \eqref{eqn:only need1}.\\ i) the first factor in the left hand side of above equation is a part of the numerator of the right hand side of above equation.\\ ii) $\mu^t_k=\mu^{',t}_k+1=l$ when $1\leq k\leq\mu_l$, and $\mu^t_k=\mu^{',t}_k$ when $k>\mu_l$.
-This result can be used to simplify the second factor in the left hand side of above equation.\\ iii) $\nu^t_k=0$ when $k>\nu_1$.
-This result can be used to simplify the right hand side of above equation.
+Notice that there are three combinatorial facts, which can simply above equation \eqref{eqn:only need1}.\\ i) the first factor in the left-hand side of the above equation is a part of the numerator of the right-hand side of the above equation.\\ ii) $\mu^t_k=\mu^{',t}_k+1=l$ when $1\leq k\leq\mu_l$, and $\mu^t_k=\mu^{',t}_k$ when $k>\mu_l$.
+This result can simplify the second factor in the left-hand side of the above equation.\\ iii) $\nu^t_k=0$ when $k>\nu_1$.
+This result can be used to simplify the right-hand side of the above equation.

 As a consequence, above equation \eqref{eqn:only need1} is equivalent to the following combinatorial identity: